This data-driven marketing piece is the second installment of our “Connected Marketing Stack” playbook.

 - Segmentation: being able to group customers together into segments, which make it practical to send messages to them at scale (which is the function of marketing as opposed to sales).

-While Identity Resolution and Segmentation are critically important (a subject of a later post, for sure), the point I’d like to make here is that Connectivity and Control are the most foundational of them all.
+While Identity Resolution and Segmentation are critically important, the point I’d like to make here is that Connectivity and Control are the most foundational of them all.
 Without good, clean, secure data, everything else is academic.

 Your data fundamentals checklist